Skip to Content

-I once thought planting snapdragons next to my roses would be the perfect combo… but boy, was I wrong.
-It turned into a complete disaster, with both plants catching every disease in the book.
+I thought snapdragons would be the perfect sidekick… but it turned into a garden disaster, with both plants catching every bug and blight under the sun.

 1. Hollyhocks And Roses Are Both Susceptible To Rust